-Interested in buying Aviva stocks and shares?
+Interested in buying Aviva stock?
 The British-based multinational insurance company is certainly worth looking at.
 But before you take the plunge it’s important to ensure you’re equipped to make a sound investment.
 Read on and we’ll help you get the skills and knowledge you need to do just that.

-Ready to invest in shares of Aviva?
+Ready to buy shares of Aviva?
 Click on the links below to choose which online broker best fits your needs.
 Our helpful guides will show you the best investment choices, and give you a fuller understanding of how they work.

 Long-term investing not for you?
-You can trade shares in Aviva instead, aiming for shorter-term profits by buying and selling in a limited amount of time.
+You can trade Aviva shares instead, aiming for shorter-term profits by buying and selling in a limited amount of time.
 We’ve reviewed some of the best low-fee online brokers that are ideal for higher-volume trading.

-How to buy Aviva stocks in 7 simple steps
+How to buy Aviva stock in 7 simple steps

 Mastering how to buy shares of Aviva and make a big return takes hard work and patience.
 You’ll need to research the stock, then choose the investment method you want to use.

 Often people start buying shares online with small amounts of capital.
 As you gain experience, you might choose to raise the amount of money you’re willing to risk, and perhaps even venture into more complex forms of investments.
 Here’s a quick checklist to follow as you consider investing in Aviva shares.

 - Know the company.
 What is Aviva?
 What are the company’s origins?
 What’s led to its growth?
 Is the company’s revenue and profit growth accelerating, or decelerating?
 The more you know about the company, the better equipped you’ll be to make intelligent investment decisions when deciding whether or not to buy shares.

 - Learn the basics.
 You should know all the terms that go with buying stocks.
 These include bid price, ask price, and more.
 A solid basic understanding also requires familiarity with the different ways you can invest in a stock, such as share-dealing, trading, and more.